zkonduit/ezkl-docs/About_EZKL/RunArgs.md

 ### Scale

-As stated in the last section, `ezkl` quantizes neural networks to remain within the finite field of our proving system.
+As stated in the last section, `ezkl` quantizes computational graphs to remain within the finite field of our proving system.
 This is why we have the `scale` RunArg.
 Scale serves as the number of digits for fixed point numbers after quantizing.
 For example, since the default is 7, after quantiation, the number `3.1415926` will be `31415926`, a number within the finite field of the elliptic curves halo2 uses.
 Let's say our model needs as much precision as possible.
 We can use a scale of  `13` to account for 13 decimal places:

 ```bash
 ezkl setup -S 13 -M examples/onnx/1l_sigmoid/network.onnx --params-path kzg.params --vk-path vk.key --pk-path pk.key --circuit-params-path circuit.params